Azkel1/code-snippets/svelte/datetime-picker/README.md

 # DateTime Picker
 This library is designed to provide a customizable date-time picker that not only works, but is consistent on all browsers and devices.

-## KNOWN BUGS
-- If you select a date that belongs to the next month but its on the same wee

 ## TODO

 - [X] Create the timepicker